FreakC-Foundation/FreakC/TUTORIAL.md

 		endwhile[]
 	)

+# Asynchronous process
+In Batch, you can run a Batch file asynchronously using:

+	start /B "" file.bat

+the equivalent in FreakC would be:

+	open[] /B "" file.bat

 # Parentheses
+## An alternative
 Because FreakC uses more "human-friendly" syntax, but Batch uses parentheses for creating blocks of codes, so I've decided to add a crappy "human version" of this:

 	if[] 1 == 1 begin[]